Dissecting Automated Functional Testing — How to Learn Automated Testing in 2023?

 Another benefit of Ranorex is its intuitiveness.
 You can even take a no-code approach with this tool, which is especially beneficial for beginners.
 It also has support for all of the major platforms and browsers for cross-browser testing.

-What this tool excels at is its object identification capability.
+What this automated functional testing tool excels at is its object identification capability.
 For example, if you make changes to an element on the user interface, Ranorex will be able to update that repository accordingly without any intervention from the testers.

 Moreover, it comes with a video reporting capability.
 That way, users can rewatch the whole test without actually running it.
 This certainly saves users time and resources.